Daniel0Widing/DOXExtras/README.md

 ```
 When the Andrewsarchus's health drops dangerously low (15%), it enters a serene state, strengthening its mind and body and emboldening its allies:
 - All active buffs are cleared and no new buffs can be applied for the duration (45 sec).
-- All speed boosts are recharged.
+- All speed boosts are recharged, but cannot be activated until buff expires.
 - Stamina becomes infinite.
-- Speed (+50%) increases slightly.
+- Speed (+25%) increases slightly.
 - Heals 33% of max HP instantly
-- Damage reduction (+97.5%) and melee damage (+150%) greatly increase.
+- Damage reduction (+98%) and melee damage (+150%) greatly increase.
-- Main melee attack inflicts true damage in a larger area (+200%) with more knockback (+200%).
+- Main melee attack inflicts damage in a larger area (+200%) with more knockback (+200%).
 - AOE Healing buff (+5000 HP/s) to all nearby friendlies (and self) for duration
-After the buff runs out, the Andrewsarchus cannot activate the buff again until it recovers (30 min).
+After the buff runs out, the Andrewsarchus cannot activate the buff again until it recovers (15 min).
 ```

 \+ **Hellbound Hog** Ability:
 ```
 When the Andrewsarchus reaches death's door, it takes its final stand before crossing the threshold:
 - All active buffs are cleared and no new buffs can be applied.
-- All speed boosts are recharged.
 - Stamina becomes infinite.
-- Speed (+100%) greatly increases.
+- Speed (+37.5%) greatly increases.
 - Melee damage (+500%) massively increases
 - Main attack deals true damage within a massive range (+300%) and a powerful DOT
 - Becomes immune to all damage.